tylerprogramming/ai/crewai_series/README.md

 ## Jupyter Notebooks

 This series also includes Jupyter notebooks for interactive exploration and execution of CrewAI concepts.
-Here's a list of the available notebooks and how to run them:
+Here's a list of the available notebooks:

 1. `day_01.ipynb`: Introduction to CrewAI
    - This notebook demonstrates the basic setup and usage of CrewAI, introducing simple agents and tasks.

+2. `day_02.ipynb`: Local LLM Agents
+   - shows how to use Ollama for creating agents and tasks

+3. `day_03.ipynb`: News Aggregator start
+   - Starts the news aggregator project with Tools

+4. `day_04.ipynb`: Custom Tooling
+   - Shows how to create custom tools for the agents using a more refined SerperDev tool

+5. `day_05.ipynb`: New Feature in CrewAI
+   - Introduces the new Flow system in CrewAI, implementing multiple crews and using YAML files for configurations.

 ### Running the Notebooks